sulufiti/Liberac/README.md

 ### Node

-It requires that you have [Node](https://nodejs.org/en/) installed on your system.
+Liberac is served from an [Express](https://github.com/expressjs/express) server which requires that you have [Node](https://nodejs.org/en/) installed on your system.

-#### Node for Mac
+#### Mac

 For Mac users, the easiest way is using [Homebrew](https://brew.sh/).
 If you don't have it installed, you can do so by pasting the ruby install script into your terminal.

-Following that, you simply need to use brew like so
+Following that, you can install Node using Homebrew like so

 ```
 brew install node@7
 ```

-Usually for ongoing development, I would recommend [nvm](https://github.com/creationix/nvm) for managing Node versions but we're only using Node v7 for this MVP which is just above the current LTS.
-You should be perfectly fine with the Brew version.
+Once that's done, double check that your terminal outputs 'v7.0.0' by running `node -v`

-Once that's done, double check that your terminal returns 'v7.0.0' when you run `node -v`
+#### Linux

 ### Environment Variables